hiwonjoon/wae-wgan/README.md

 I (personally) believe that this implementation is much clearer and easy to read (, and more importantly, the code almost exactly matches with the algorithm shows on the paper), so I hope it will help someone who wants to digin more!
 Enjoy :beer:!

+## (Updates: 2018-May-1)

+- MMD is implemented
+    - Question 1: What is inverse multiscale kernel?
+The formula looks a little bit different from other resources..
+    - Qeustion 2: On its original implementation, why MMD is evaluated on multiple scale (differnt C values) even though true scale is given as a prior?
+Doesn't it result in wrong MMD values and make Q_z diverge from P_z?

 ## Requirements

 - Python 3.x (tested with Python 3.5)